attainu-nightingale/nightingale-course-module/coding-challenges/README.md

 Given two binary strings, return their sum (also a binary string).
 Input:  a = "11", b = "1"
 Output: "100"

+## Day 5
+A Duck number is a number which has zeroes present in it, but there should be no zero present in the beginning of the number.
+For example 3210, 8050896, 70709 are all duck numbers whereas 02364, 03401 are not.
+The task is to check whether the given number is a duck number or not.

+Since java script can't preserve the leading 0, add this additional step in your program. number = "number_in_string_format";
+if(leading_zero_exist){
+    // not a duck number
+}
+parseInt(number)
+continue with the logic on the number